AlexandreDuarte/OpenGL_Mandelbrot_Set/README.md

 # OpenGL_Mandelbrot_Set

-Mandelbrot visualizer in C++ and OpenGL
+Mandelbrot visualizer using C++ and OpenGL